Text by CLOT Magazine

 Piece of Mind is a new exhibition at Somerset House Studios’ Gallery 31.
 Running until 17 July 2022, it has been curated by Harlesden High Street, an art space that celebrates ungentrified neighbourhoods of London and provides resources for underrepresented artists.

-Lucia Rios Gonzalez and Jonny Tanna from Harlesden High Street share with us some insights into the curational process and development.
+Lucia Rios Gonzalez and Jonny Tanna from Harlesden High Street share insights into the curational process and development with us:

 Emerging artists are traditionally in a precarious position because of how competitive and often inaccessible the industry is, which makes them particularly vulnerable to these circumstances.
-This is no hypothesis, as some of the works in this show were actually produced from the artist’s bed.
+This is no hypothesis, as some of this show’s works were produced from the artist’s bed.
 Harlesden High Street has an ongoing commitment to the representation of POC artists, who historically find themselves struggling even more to find their way in, and the bridging of cultural gaps in the art scene.

 Farrah Riley-Gray’s woven synthetic hairpiece we felt seen today hangs above the exhibition space’s fireplace like a disembodied organ uncannily reclaiming its space as an autonomous entity.
-This is in contrast with KO___OL’s video installation titled Violent Prayers, where hair becomes a memento from a loved one in reminiscence of the old practice of keeping a lock as a token when far from home.
+This contrasts with KO___OL’s video installation titled Violent Prayers, where hair becomes a memento from a loved one in reminiscence of the old practice of keeping a lock as a token when far from home.

-In blessedwithcaribbeansunlight.com, Ocean Baulcombe-Toppin’s holographic representation of eucalyptus, a historically sacred healing tree, deepens the feeling that all things grounded are, in the domestic space, simulated through technological devices.
-And Anna Sebastian’s oil on canvas Persephone, explores the contemporary evolution of myth in relation to astrology, a portal to the outside.
+In blessedwithcaribbeansunlight.com, Ocean Baulcombe-Toppin’s holographic representation of eucalyptus, a historically sacred healing tree, deepens the feeling that all things grounded are simulated through technological devices in the domestic space.
+And Anna Sebastian’s oil on canvas, Persephone, explores the contemporary evolution of myth in relation to astrology, a portal to the outside.

 The first sense of displacement, maybe confusion leads to reflection… as the boundaries increasingly blur between private and intimate spaces, Piece of Mind explores the challenge of true rest – or peace of mind – and its psychological effect, as our minds are increasingly required to compartmentalise our lives in a way our spaces no longer can.